ironbody/lox/README.md

 ## Contributing

-This is only for educational purposes so I probably won't accept your pull request, but feel free to expand on this!
+This is only for educational purposes so I probably won't accept your pull request, but feel free to fork the repo expand on this yourself!

 ## License